-Brush - Another way rabbits are like cats is that they can also get hairballs if their fur isn't groomed.
-This is more common in long-haired breeds of rabbit, but all rabbits should be brushed regularly to prevent hairballs from developing.
+Another way rabbits are like cats is that they can get hairballs if their fur isn't groomed.
+This is more common in long-haired breeds of rabbit but all rabbits should be brushed regularly to prevent hairballs from developing.

-Hiding spot - Whether you provide your rabbit with an indoor rabbit cage or an outside hutch, one of the most important things you can have inside the habitat is a hiding spot for the rabbit where he can escape to when he feels like it.
-Pet supply stores sell a wide variety of hiding spot solutions, or you can make your own out of a large cardboard box if necessary.
+Whether you provide your rabbit with an indoor rabbit cage or an outside hutch, one of the most important things you can have inside the habitat is a hiding spot for the rabbit where he can escape to when he feels like it.
+Pet supply stores sell a wide variety of hiding spots, or you can make your own out of a large cardboard box if necessary.

 Where to Buy Rabbit Supplies and Cages

-Rabbit supplies and cages can be purchased at your local pet supply store like Petco or PetSmart, or online through a wide variety of pet specialty stores.
+You can purchase rabbit supplies and cages at your local pet supply store like Petco or PetSmart, or online through a wide variety of pet specialty stores.
 Checking prices online and reading the weekly shopping ads will help you find the best deal on your everyday rabbit essentials.
 Here are a few trusted websites to help you get started:

 Care for Your Rabbit and Reap the Rewards